Data Quality

 Business Functions

-Business Functions will be able to see at a glance how their Data is performing compared with the rest of the organisation.
+Business Functions are able to see at a glance how their Data is performing compared with the rest of the organisation.
 It will show them the summarised view of the Data Quality issues, Usage Statistics and their Contribution statistics.
 This helps the organisation drive accountability and performance to reach the optimised level of the organisation's confidence in Data being produced.

 Data Stewards